Majok-Bol/expense-tracker-api/README.md

 ).first()
 ```

-This prevents one authenticated user from modifying another user's expenses.
+This authorization pattern prevents users from directly accessing, updating, or deleting another user's expenses through the expense ID alone.

 ---

-# 🛡️ Rate Limiting
+# Rate Limiting

-Login requests are limited to:
+Login requests are currently limited to:

 ```python
 @limiter.limit("3 per minute")
 ```

-This helps reduce basic brute-force login attempts.
+This provides basic protection against repeated login attempts.

 If the limit is exceeded: